-7 Promulgation of Maritime Safety Information (MSI) or Search and Rescue (SAR) related Information
+7 Promulgation of MSI or SAR related Information

-7.1 MSI or SAR related information is promulgated by registered information providers whose Certificates of Authorization to promulgate via Iridium are issued by the IMO Enhanced Group Call Coordinating Panel in accordance with the procedures in Annex\Appendix 2.
-Registered information providers include for example:
+7.1 MSI or SAR related information is promulgated by registered information providers whose Certificates of Authorization to promulgate via Iridium are issued by the IMO Enhanced Group Call Coordinating Panel in accordance with the procedures in appendix 2.
+Registered information providers include, for example:

-.1 NAVAREA Coordinators: for navigational warnings and other urgent safetyrelated information;

-.2 National Coordinators: for coastal warnings and other urgent safety-related information;

-.3 METAREA Coordinators: for meteorological warnings and forecasts; and

-.4 Rescue Coordination Centres: for shore-to-ship distress alert relay, SAR related information and other urgent safety-related information.
+- .1 NAVAREA Coordinators: for navigational warnings and other urgent safety-related information; - .2 National Coordinators: for coastal warnings and other urgent safety-related information; - .3 METAREA Coordinators: for meteorological warnings and forecasts; and - .4 Rescue Coordination Centres: for shore-to-ship distress alert relay, SAR related information and other urgent safety-related information.

-7.2 All NAVAREA, Sub-Area and coastal warnings and METAREA warnings and forecasts should be promulgated only in English in the Iridium EGC-SafetyCast service in accordance with resolution A.706(17), as amended, and A.1051(27) as amended.
-In addition to the required broadcasts in English, NAVAREA/METAREA, Sub-Area and coastal warnings may be broadcast in a national language using a national Iridium EGC-SafetyCast service.
+7.2 All NAVAREA, Sub-Area and coastal warnings and METAREA warnings and forecasts should be promulgated only in English in the Iridium SafetyCast service in accordance with resolutions A.706(17), as amended, and A.1051(27), as amended.
+In addition to the required broadcasts in English, NAVAREA/METAREA, Sub-Area and coastal warnings may be broadcast in a national language using a national Iridium SafetyCast service.